lionslair/laradock-local/DOCUMENTATION/content/documentation/index.md

 >Note: it's not very essential to edit the PHP-CLI version.
 The PHP-CLI is only used for the Artisan Commands & Composer.
 It doesn't serve your Application code, this is the PHP-FPM job.

 The PHP-CLI is installed in the Workspace container.
-To change the PHP-CLI version you need to simply change the `PHP_VERSION` in the .env file as follow:
+To change the PHP-CLI version you need to simply change the `PHP_VERSION` in te .env file as follow:

 1 - Open the `.env`.